patheros/PathSetManuals/modules/GlassShard.md

 2. **Reset** - Resets the sequencer.
 The COL controls how it is reset.
 3. **Reset Count** - Triggers a reset every X node transition.
 Turn completely clockwise to disable.
 4. **Reset Column** - Sets which column the sequencer resets to.
 Current keeps it in the same column.
 Next/Previous moves one to the right/left, wrapping around.
 Random selects a column at random each time.
-5. **CV Output** - The CV value here matches the knob of the current state.
+5. **CV Output** - The CV value here matches the slider of the current state.
 6. **Gate Output** - Gate signal to attach to a voice or envelope generator.
 7. **Arrow Intensity** - Controls which arrows are active.
 Note that each configuration of Glass Shard has different possible arrows.
-8. **Lowest/Highest CV** - Controls the CV range of the knobs and CV output.
+8. **Lowest/Highest CV** - Controls the CV range of the sliders and CV output.

 **Per Node:**

 9. **Node Input** - Trigger input.
 Connect to the output of another node or an external gate.
-10. **CV Knobs** - Controls the CV value for this node.
-Each node can have 1 to 4 possible knobs.
-The number and placement of knobs changes with different configurations of Glass Shard.
-Each node take up four pulses, if fewer than four knobs are shown, the pulses will divide accordingly.
-Spacing between knobs denotes how this division is done.
+10. **CV Sliders** - Controls the CV value for this node.
+Each node can have 1 to 4 possible sliders.
+The number and placement of sliders changes with different configurations of Glass Shard.
+Each node take up four pulses, if fewer than four sliders are shown, the pulses will divide accordingly.
+Spacing between sliders denotes how this division is done.
 11. **Node Output** - Output for this node.
 Connect to the input of one or more other nodes or use as a gate.